BalajiLB/aws-infra-provision/README.md

-# aws-infra-provision
+# terraform-aws-infra-module
-Provisioning of aws-infra-provision
+Provision of aws resource by terraform module.